arhohuttunen/arhohuttunen.com/content/post/dry-damp-tests/index.md

 The result is very readable, it's fast to understand, and there is close to no duplication at all.
 We now follow both the DRY and DAMP principles very well.

-You could even argue that if you want to remove the duplication in task construction in the first two tests, assign the other task to another assignee.
+You could argue that there is still a small duplication in the first two tests because both the tasks have the same assignee.
+Looking back in our first example introducing a constant was not a good idea.

+So, what should we do about it?
+One solution is to use different assignees for the tasks in the two tests.

 ## Summary